 Active Edge Sports Therapy

 Active Edge Sports Therapy was launched early 2017 by Shane Robinson.
+And, in 2019, Laura Wilkinson joined the team.
 Located at Giant Lincoln in the historic Doddington Hall Estate, we provide sports massage therapy to prevent, assess, and manage injury, as well as treatment modalities to support soft tissue repair.
 Treatments are tailored to you after an assessment has been conducted.
 So if you have a complex issue that is preventing you from training to your full potential, need post-acute injury treatment, or require regular deep tissue massage to help with your active lifestyle, please click here for more information how Active Edge Sports Therapy can help you achieve your goals.

 Through the treatment of injury, or helping your body cope with the demands of an active lifestyle, our mission is to facilitate sporting success to achieve happiness.